zukunft/zukunft.com/docs/code_functions_all.md

             hp
     \-- sort_by_impact - section for function sort_by_impact not yet defined that it should be display in /types/type_li st.php
+    \-- default_id - section for function default_id not yet defined that it should be display in /types/type_list.php
+    \-- selector - section for function selector not yet defined that it should be display in /types/type_list.php
     \-- type_selector - section for function type_selector not yet defined that it should be display in /types/type_list .php
     \-- order error - order of section  has difference at name should be before reset,